mlfranz/DrugPilot/README.md

   - Addresses challenges related to large-scale data transmission.
   - Automatically extracts and structures drug-related parameters for reuse in future tasks.
   - Offers a user-friendly interface for viewing, modifying, and controlling the LLM's reasoning and decision-making process.

-## **🚀 How It Works**
-Users can input textual descriptions related to drug discovery, and DrugPilot will use its optimized agent framework to return the corresponding task results, leveraging its comprehensive suite of algorithms.

 ## **⚙️ System Requirements**
 To run DrugPilot, you need to have the following packages installed: